 - An enrollment form for the Retiree Medical Plan coverage will be available when you terminate employment if you meet the eligibility requirements.
-You may contact the Benefits Department at 1-800-633-9005 for an enrollment form - If you have medical coverage through another employer-sponsored group plan at the time you end your employment with the Company or obtain other employer-sponsored group coverage after you end your employment, you may delay your participation in the Plan until coverage ends.
-Within 31 days after the other coverage ends, you may elect coverage under the Retiree Medical Plan as long as you provide proof the other coverage has ended

-- If such employment begins after you retire, you may temporarily suspend participation under the Plan.
-If you later lose that coverage, you may elect coverage under the Plan as long as you provide proof that you lost the other coverage - This proof must be provided within 31 days of the date coverage was lost, and participation in the Plan must begin immediately thereafter.
-If you were not a participant in the company medical plan as an active employee because you had coverage through another employer-sponsored group plan, you may elect coverage under the Plan when you retire.
-You must provide proof of your other coverage at the time of your election.
-You may contact the Benefits Department at 1-800-633-9005 for an enrollment form - Only eligible dependents at the time you end your employment with the Company can be covered under the Plan; new dependents (through marriage, birth or adoption, or are placed with you for adoption) cannot be added at a later date.
-If you have a dependent who is covered under another group health plan at the time you elect coverage under the Plan and that dependent later loses the coverage, that dependent can be added within 31 days of the loss of coverage provided they continue to meet the eligibility rules under the plan - If you and /or your dependents are covered under two plans, coordination of benefits will apply.
-The Plan coverage will be primary for you, unless you are Medicare eligible.
-The Plan coverage may not necessarily be primary for your dependents if they are covered under another plan but are not Medicare eligible - If you do not elect coverage under the Plan for yourself or your dependents within the applicable 31 day period described above, you will not be able to do so later. - Retirees may not cover a spouse who is also an employee of the Company and has Patriot medical coverage or may not cover dependent children under more than one retiree/employee - In the event of your death while covered under the Plan, your surviving dependents may continue coverage as long as they remain eligible - When you end your employment, you may elect COBRA continuation under the Patriot medical plan you are participating in at the time of you end your employment.
+You may contact the Benefits Department at 1-800-633-9005 for an enrollment form - If you have medical coverage through another employer-sponsored group plan at the time you end your employment with the Company, you may delay your participation in the Retiree Medical Plan until that coverage ends.
+Within 31 days after the other coverage ends, you may elect coverage under the Retiree Medical Plan as long as you provide proof the other coverage has ended - Only individuals who are eligible dependents at the time you end your employment with the Company can be covered under the Retiree Medical Plan.
+Individuals who later become new dependents through marriage, birth or adoption, or are placed with you for adoption, cannot be added under the Plan.
+However, if you have a dependent who has medical coverage under another employer-sponsored group plan at the time you end your employment with the Company and that dependent later loses that coverage, you may elect coverage under the Retiree Medical Plan for that dependent within 31 days of the loss of the other coverage provided they meet the eligibility rules under the Plan at that time - If you are enrolled in the Retiree Medical Plan and subsequently obtain medical coverage through another employer-sponsored group plan, you may temporarily suspend coverage under this Plan.
+In addition, if any dependent who is enrolled in the Retiree Medical Plan subsequently obtains medical coverage through another employer-sponsored group plan, you may temporarily suspend that dependent's coverage under this Plan.
+When that other coverage is lost, coverage under the Retiree Medical Plan may be reinstated as long as you provide proof within 31 days that the other coverage was lost and, in the case of your dependents, they meet the eligibility rules under the Plan at that time - If you were not a participant in the Company medical plan as an active employee because you had medical coverage through your spouse's employer-sponsored group plan, you may elect coverage under the Retiree Medical Plan within 31 days after you lose coverage with the other employer-sponsored group plan.
+You must provide proof of your other coverage at the time of your election - If you do not elect coverage under the Retiree Medical Plan for yourself or your dependents within the applicable 31-day period described above, you will not be able to do so later - If you and/or your dependents are covered under two plans, coordination of benefits will apply.
+Your Retiree Medical Plan coverage will be primary for you, unless you are Medicare eligible.
+The Retiree Medical Plan coverage may not necessarily be primary for your dependents if they are covered under another plan but are not Medicare eligible - Retirees may not cover a spouse who is also an employee or retiree of the Company and has Company medical coverage, and dependent children may not be covered by more than one retiree/employee - In the event of your death while covered under the Retiree Medical Plan, your surviving dependents may continue coverage as long as they remain eligible - When you end your employment, you may elect COBRA continuation under the Patriot medical plan you are participating in at the time you end your employment.
 At the end of your COBRA continuation period, you may then elect coverage under the Plan